 “There is an expected growth in the financial sector in Brazil of at least 50% in the next five years.
 This represents a very large opportunity for us to gain more market share,” says Lago.

-While still awaiting full banking authorization in the United States, expected within 12 to 18 months, Nubank plans to reduce its operational expenses in the country by up to 100 basis points of its efficiency ratio, currently at 17.6%, between 2026 and 2027.
+While awaiting full banking licensing in the United States, expected within 12 to 18 months, Nubank plans to reduce its operational expenses in the country by up to 100 basis points of its efficiency ratio, currently at 17.6%, between 2026 and 2027.

 “If we are successful in the United States, it will be the gateway to the largest banking market in the world.
 And that is very significant.
 The cost of developing a platform in the United States will be very palatable,” he explains.